-But streetcars were not without their flaws.
+But streetcars were not without their drawbacks.
 Sometimes the mule bolted; sometimes the car jumped the track, and passengers had to lift it back onto the rails.
 Oliver Knight in his Fort Worth: Outpost on the Trinity related the experience of one early passenger: “A bunch of [us] railroad fellows were loafing on our day off when we saw the [street]car.
 The man that run the car asked if we wanted to ride.
 Of course, we got on, to our sorrow.
 About every block the car jumped the track and got stuck in the mud.
 That’s what he asked us to ride for—so we could lift the darned thing out of the mud.”

 Sometimes the derailments had some help.

 Sometimes two forms of mass transit got crossways with each other.
 In the early days the conductor of a streetcar preceded his car over a railroad crossing on foot, carrying a red flag during the day and a red lantern at night.

 And sometimes there were other hazards, such as “hoodlumistic propensities.”

 In 1887, as the city expanded to the west and east, there was even talk of adding streetcar lines that had coaches pulled by small steam engines, but as far as I can tell the city transitioned from mule power to electric power in 1889.
 Among principals in the West Side development proposal were civic leader Major Khleber Miller Van Zandt and attorney/city attorney/land speculator Robert McCart (as in the South Side street name).
 Among investors in the Sylvania development on the east were gambler Jake Johnson and future disgraced mayor W. S. Pendleton.
 Clip is from the March 25, 1887 Fort Worth Gazette.